kaleidoscope18/cashflow/README.md

 ### Debugging

 When the containers are running in docker, launch `Go Containerized Debug` VSCode configuration.

+Fyi, here my installed VSCode Extensions:

+- Go by Go Team at Google
+- markdownlint
+- GraphQL: Syntax Highlighting
+- Prettier - Code formatter
+- Snippets and Syntax Highlight for Gherkin (Cucumber) by Euclidity

 ### BDD